 You can always try the paper test, which is to place a piece of paper between the seal and the frame and see if it will hold, if it doesn’t the seal will be letting warm air into the unit.

 Many modern fridges and freezers do not have replaceable door seals.
 You can only buy a complete new door.
 This is disgraceful.
-It’s another symptom of manufacturers making appliances less repairable in order to make them cheaper to manufacture.
+It’s another consequence of manufacturers making appliances less repairable in order to make them cheaper to manufacture.

 On the subject of door seals it is not advisable to open any fridge or freezer door by curling your fingers around the frame.
 This can result in the seal wearing and eventually splitting.
 Always use the handle, and don’t forget if you do reshape a door seal always fully defrost the unit afterwards.
 Another point to remember is that if the door seal has split on the face that touches the frame it needs to be changed.
 If it is split on the outer side crease it is only cosmetically unsightly.

 Tips: When placing food in the fridge or freezer

 Introducing warm food, or uncovered food in dishes can introduce moisture, which can then ice up. so cover food up in airtight containers.
 Also, when putting away shopping keep the doors open as little as possible and make sure the freezer is extra cold first by using the fast freeze button..